JetBrains/teamcity-roadmap/Builds.md

 # Builds

-If you are working with builds, TeamCity has new exciting possibilities for you.
+If you are working with builds, TeamCity has some exciting possibilities for you.
-Now, you can check multiple builds quickly thanks to the __Build Row__ and the __Expanded Build Row__. <br>
+Checking multiple builds became easier thanks to the __Build Row__ and the __Expanded Build Row__. <br>
 We also redesigned the dedicated __Build Overview Page__.
 We had two goals in mind: create shortcuts for popular use-cases, and visualize as much information as possible.

 Below are some screenshots of the new UI, with short descriptions attached to them.
-Click on any of the headers to find out what we planned and how we're getting along!
+Click on any of the headers to find out more!

 ## [Build Row](BuildRow.md)